 Keywords & ASO: analyze your and competitors’ keywords performance

-Summary displays all the keywords you have added, their daily positions and changes, best results, how many of them the app uses in the title and subtitle, and their quality score.
+Keyword ranking displays all the keywords you have added, their daily positions and changes, best results, how many of them the app uses in the title and subtitle, and their popularity/difficulty score.

 If the app doesn’t uses a particular keyword you have added, you will see blanks.

-In this example the report shows monthly changes, traffic score and the best rank during that time period.
+You can also export keyword information from the Keywords&ASO page into .excel and .csv formats.
+In this example the report shows monthly changes, traffic score and the best rank during that time period:

 Would you like to find out more about our Keywords&ASO tool?
 Feel free to send an email to firstname.lastname@example.org or hit a chat button in the bottom right corner.